Last Modified: December 10, 2013

 Here is a caveat.
 Most modern vehicles have a fresh air inlet plenum just behind the hood.
 The plenum sometimes contains the windshield wiper assembly and perhaps an air filter.
 For these reasons, the upper area of the firewall should be avoided.
 Further, most diesels and a lot of high-end vehicles have a second firewall designed to minimize engine noise intrusion into the passenger compartment.
 This second firewall should also be avoided.

-Once the hole is drilled and you're ready to pull the wire through, you need follow a certain procedure or you may damage the insulation on the wire.
-Install a grommet before you start pulling the wire through the hole.
-To make things easier place a dab or two of Ideal© #77 wire lubricant on a rag and wipe down the outer surface of the cable.
+Once the hole is drilled, and the edge cleaned up, install a 3/4 inch ID grommet (you can buy these from any well-stocked hardware store).
+To make it easier to pull the wire, place a dab or two of Ideal© #77 wire lubricant on a rag and wipe down the outer surface of the cable.
 This stuff is slick (excuse the double entendré).
 In almost all cases, the amount of wire needed from the firewall out will be much less than that behind the fire wall.
 In other words, feed the wire from the passenger compartment to the requisite under hood fuse blocks first, and then to its final destination.

 Neatness counts!
 Take your time!
 Use tyraps to secure the wires together as you go, not before hand as doing so makes routing much tougher.
 Make sure they clear all controls and moving parts like clutch, brake and accelerator pedals, and don't forget the protective wire loom material.